-1. Physical Bottlenecks (42%): Bottlenecks are sources of congestion that occur on short segments of roadway that exhibit lower capacity than upstream segments of roadway, essentially resulting in unreliable travel.
-Bottlenecks commonly form either at changes in roadway geometry (e.g., lane drops), or due to crashes, or where significant traffic movements reduce effective roadway capacity for a given number of roadway lanes (e.g., merge and weave sections).
+- 1. Physical bottlenecks (42%).
+Bottlenecks are sources of congestion that occur on short segments of roadway that exhibit lower capacity than do upstream segments of roadway, essentially resulting in unreliable travel.
+Bottlenecks commonly form either at changes in roadway geometry (e.g., lane drops), are caused by crashes, or occur when significant traffic movements reduce effective roadway capacity for a given number of roadway lanes (e.g., merge and weave sections). - 2.
+Traffic incidents (39%).
+Traffic incidents are events that disrupt the normal flow of traffic, usually by physical impedance in the travel lanes.
+Events such as vehicular crashes, breakdowns, and debris in travel lanes are the most-common incidents.

-- 2. Traffic Incidents (39%): Traffic incidents are events that disrupt the normal flow of traffic, usually by physical impedance in the travel lanes.
-Events such as vehicular crashes, breakdowns, and debris in travel lanes are the most common incidents. - 3.
-Weather (18%): Environmental conditions can lead to changes in driver behavior that affect traffic flow.
-Weather events such as fog, snow, and heavy rain can negatively impact travel conditions, causing delays and congestion. - 4.
-Work Zones (1%): Construction activities on the roadway can result in physical changes to the highway environment.
-These changes may include a reduction in the number or width of travel lanes, lane "shifts," lane diversions, reduction, or elimination of shoulders, and even temporary roadway closures. - 5.
-Traffic-control Devices (not measured): Intermittent disruption of traffic flow by control devices such as railroad grade crossings and poorly timed signals also contribute to congestion and travel-time variability. - 6.
-Fluctuations in Normal Traffic (not measured): Variation in day-to-day demand leads to some days with higher traffic volumes than others. - 7.
-Special Events (not measured): Special events are a special case of demand fluctuations whereby traffic flow in the vicinity of the event will be radically different from typical patterns.
+- 3. Weather (18%).
+Environmental conditions can lead to changes in driver behavior that affect traffic flow.
+Weather events such as fog, snow, and heavy rain can negatively affect travel conditions and cause delays and congestion. - 4.
+Work zones (1%).
+Construction activities on the roadway can result in physical changes to the highway environment.
+These changes may include a reduction in the number or width of travel lanes, lane "shifts," lane diversions, reduction or elimination of shoulders, and even temporary roadway closures. - 5.
+Traffic-control devices (not measured).
+Intermittent disruption of traffic flow by control devices, such as railroad grade crossings and poorly timed signals, also contribute to congestion and travel time variability. - 6.
+Fluctuations in normal traffic (not measured).
+Variation in day-to-day demand leads to some days with higher traffic volumes than other days.

+7. Special events (not measured).
+Special events are a special case of demand fluctuations whereby traffic flow in the vicinity of the event will be radically different from typical patterns.
 Special events occasionally cause "surges" in traffic demand that overwhelm the system.